Locations:

 Location of the pubic symphysis joint in the pelvis.

-Your pubic symphysis joint sits at the bottom of your pelvis, where your left pelvic bone connects with your right pelvic bone.
-The joint is wider in the front than it is in the back by about 3 to 5 millimeters.
-It’s in front of your bladder and above both the clitoris and the penis.
+Your pubic symphysis is at the bottom of your pelvis, where your left and right pubic bones meet.
+The joint is wider in the front than it is in the back.
+It’s in front of your bladder and above your genitals.

 Advertisement